 Labradoodle Vs Goldendoodle Sizes

-Labradoodles and Goldendoodles are pretty close in size, but the Labrador leans toward a larger and stronger physique.
-Genetics will always play a role in this, but your breeder should be able to give you an estimate of the puppy’s eventual size based on its parents.
+A standard Labradoodle and a standard Goldendoodle are pretty close in size, but Labrador parent breeds lean toward a larger and stronger physique.
+Genetics will always play a role in this, but a reputable breeder should be able to give you an estimate of the puppy’s eventual size based on its parents.
+The mini Goldendoodle and mini Labradoodle are listed as “small” on this chart.

 - Medium – Approximately 30-50 pounds